Symmetry for algebras associated to Fell bundles over groups and groupoids: Introduction

-Replacing the implication $7$ by an equivalence would certainly be considered a nice result.
-Neither arrow $3$ nor arrow $4$ can be reversed: Any compact connected semisimple real Lie group is rigidly symmetric, but in \cite{BG} it is shown that it contains a (dense) free group on two elements.
+Replacing the implication $I_7$ by an equivalence would certainly be considered a nice result.
+Neither arrow $I_3$ nor arrow $I_4$ can be reversed: Any compact connected semisimple real Lie group is rigidly symmetric, but in \cite{BG} it is shown that it contains a (dense) free group on two elements.
 The discretization will not be amenable; by \cite{SW} it cannot be symmetric.

-In \cite{FL} there is a global action of the 'ax+b' group, which associated $L^1$-algebra is not symmetric.
+In \cite{FL} there is a global action of the 'ax+b' group, whose associated $L^1$-algebra is not symmetric.
 This provides an example of a symmetric but not hypersymmetric group.
-But this does not say which of the implications $2$ or $7$ cannot be reverted.
+But this does not say which of the implications $I_2$ or $I_7$ cannot be reverted.

-Since in $6$ one starts with rigid symmetry of the discretization, it is relevant to have examples.
+Since in $I_6$ one starts with rigid symmetry of the discretization, it is relevant to have examples.
 Classes of rigidly symmetric discrete groups are (cf. \cite{LP}): (a) Abelian, (b) finite, (c) finite extensions of discrete nilpotent.
 This last class includes all the finitely generated groups with polynomial growth.
 A central extension of a rigidly symmetric group is rigidly symmetric, by \cite[Thm.\,7]{LP}.
 In \cite[Cor.\,2.16]{Ma} it is shown that the quotient of a discrete rigidly symmetric group by a normal subgroup is rigidly symmetric.

 In Section \ref{flocinor} we recall briefly the terminology of Fell bundles and state the main results.
-The implication $6$ is formulated in Theorem \ref{theoremix}.
+The implication $I_6$ is formulated in Theorem \ref{theoremix}.
 As a consequence of \cite[Thm.\,1]{Ku}, if $\G$ is supposed only symmetric, but the $C^*$-algebra $\A$ is type $I$, the projective tensor product $\ell^1(\G)\otimes\A$ is symmetric.
-This allows us to state and prove Theorem \ref{theoremix1} which cannot be obtained directly from the implication $6$.
-Theorem \ref{teoremix} basically contains the result $5$ for discrete groups from \cite{JM}, reformulated in the language of Fell bundles.
-Some explanations and a recall of the main lines of the proof are contained in an Appendix, for the convenience of the reader.
-The passage from $5$ to $6$ is stated in Theorem \ref{cruciala}, which is the main technical result.
+This allows us to state and prove Theorem \ref{theoremix1} which cannot be obtained directly from the implication $I_6$.
+The passage from $I_5$ to $I_6$ is stated in Theorem \ref{cruciala}, which is the main technical result.

 The proof of this crucial Theorem \ref{cruciala} is done in Sections \ref{pispis} and \ref{proof}, following ideas of Poguntke \cite{Po} (see also \cite{BB1,FL}).
 It makes use of a criterion for symmetry of Banach $^*$-algebras in terms of representations and a discretization procedure.
 The fact that the $L^1$-sections of a Fell bundle do not take values in a single Banach space is a source of complications.